ajbouh/qa/README.md

 Since QA is still in alpha, there are a number of rough edges.

-If `qa run` seems to be acting strangely and isn't providing a reasonable error message, you may be experiencing a bug relating to swallowed error output.
+If `qa` seems to be acting strangely and isn't providing a reasonable error message, you may be experiencing a bug relating to swallowed error output.
 This is tied to QA's stdout and stderr capture logic.
 Adding the `-capture-standard-fds=false` option will disable the capture logic and should allow the original error to bubble up.
 Please [open an issue](https://github.com/ajbouh/qa/issues/new) with the error output.

 ## What are flaky tests?<a name="whatis_flaky"></a>